Pegadari/bootprint/README.md

-# bootprint
+# stamp
-An esoteric programming language with minimal structures
+An esoteric programming language with minimal structures and a specific implementation of assignment - stamping.

 An example program:
 ```